Gautham-G/DL-for-Recognition/README.md

 # Recognition with Deep Learning

 **Overview** : This project uses Deep Convolutional Neural Networks for scene recognition.
-In essence, the motivation of the project is to study how various transformations can affect performance of our created models incrementally.
+In essence, the motivation of the project is to study how various transformations can affect performance of some created models incrementally.
+First, scene classification is done with some models.
+Later, multi-attribute recognition is done within scenes.

 **Results** : Please see DL For Recog.pdf